garym/LightSide/README.md

 Note also that I have not done any testing on Mac or Windows and so some assumptions and defaults may make it inappropriate for use on those systems.
 The main target is intended to be a Raspberry Pi running some flavour of linux.

-I also highly recommend the use of `virtualenv` to avoid the need to install WakeyWakey or any of its other dependencies with root.
+I also highly recommend the use of `virtualenv` to avoid the need to install LightSide or any of its other dependencies with root.
 Although the documentation above makes mention of these, if you are using a linux distribution, it is probably worth installing `virtualenv` through your normal system package management rather than using the `pip install virtualenv` command that is suggested.